 • Paper cutter or scissors, double stick tape, etc. to use the printable labels.

-This is how I like my spray, but you are free to change it up to your liking!
+While this is the blend of holiday essential oils I enjoy, feel free to change it up to your liking!

-• Add your essential oils to the Witch Hazel in the bottle.
+Add the essential oils to the Witch Hazel in the bottle.

 Click here to get the Holiday Room Spray Labels.